Rumo-M/wireframing/README.md

 - **Community resources:** Plenty of templates and plugins available to speed up design.

 Figma is an excellent choice for wireframing due to its ease of use, collaborative features, and powerful design capabilities.

+## Wireframing in Practice

+In a real-world project developing a mobile booking app, wireframing played a vital role in identifying usability issues early on.
+During the wireframing phase, the design team created low-fidelity layouts illustrating the booking flow, including searching for services, selecting options, and confirming appointments.

+### Identified Issues

+The wireframes revealed that users might struggle with navigating between search results and booking confirmation screens due to unclear button placement and lack of progress indicators.
+Stakeholders also noticed that the booking cancellation option was not easily accessible.

+### Resolution

+Based on the wireframes and team feedback, the designers rearranged the navigation buttons to be more prominent and added a step-by-step progress bar to guide users through the booking process.
+The cancellation option was moved to a more visible location on the confirmation screen.

+### Impact on the Final Product

+These changes significantly improved the user experience by making the app more intuitive and reducing confusion during critical steps.
+The early identification and resolution of these issues prevented costly redesigns during development and testing phases.

+### Conclusion

+Wireframing serves as an essential practice in software development to ensure usability and clarity.
+By providing a visual and interactive guide before coding begins, wireframes help teams detect problems early, improve communication, and ultimately deliver user-friendly products that meet user needs.